gezsi/mdd-clustering/README.md

 **Expected Run Time**
 The execution time for the `collect_summary_statistics.R` script takes several minutes.

-## Step 3: Patient clustering, creating exploratory plots
+## Step 3: Patient Clustering, Creating Exploratory Plots

 The final step involves executing `compute_clusters.R` to perform the actual patient clustering based on the processed data and BDMM analysis results.